adamzvolanek/silver-barnacle/lecturebook/lectures/lecture09/section9_2.md

 ### Businesses

-When cost and productivity are found as the driving components for a succesful business.
+When cost and productivity are found as the driving components for a successful business.
 Business purchase dedicated server equipment to become an entire room full of servers.